ArcFlow

 Graph Algorithms

-27 graph algorithms built into the world model — no projection lifecycle, no separate analytics service, no plugin installation.
+37 graph algorithms built into the world model — no projection lifecycle, no separate analytics service, no plugin installation.
 Every algorithm operates over the same confidence-scored, temporally-versioned graph that your queries run against.
 Centrality rankings respect observation class.
 Community detection propagates across fact confidence.
 Contradiction detection surfaces conflicting beliefs in the world model.
+Causal lineage walks CAUSED_BY provenance edges with cumulative confidence decay.
+Multi-source disagreement reconciles contested observations at the substrate level — the first such primitive in any graph engine.
+Trajectory analytics compose nearest-at-frame, leverage-gain, release-point, and shadow detection in a single Cypher block for sports / tracking / autonomous-vehicle workloads.
+Counterfactual branching forks the World Graph at a chosen WAL sequence so swarm rollouts score in isolation against the canonical timeline.
 Six algorithms run incrementally via LIVE CALL, maintaining results as standing queries that update with every mutation.

 Centrality#